-Specific sources, such as the mortician in 1979, substantiated in the 1980s by others, highlighted remains collection and storage as key aspects of Vietnam's policy leading to discussions with the US.
+On unilateral SRV provision of remains, sources such as the mortician in 1979, substantiated in the 1980s by others, highlighted remains collection and storage as key aspects of Vietnam's policy leading to discussions with the US.
 After arduous and sustained negotiations, the US and Vietnam reached agreement to return remains of Americans that had been stored for years.
 Thus far, the number repatriated has not met evidence-based US expectations.

 Forensic evidence serves as another basis for establishing expectations.
-Per the DPAA Lab, scientific evidence of above or below ground storage, or both, exists on less than 200 of the 729 identified remains returned from Vietnam since the end of the war.
+Per the DPAA Lab, scientific evidence of above or below ground storage, or both, exists on fewer than 200 of the 730 identified remains returned from Vietnam since the end of the war.
 The count, confirmed by DPAA forensic scientists, is far below US expectations, based on reliable intelligence indicating that many more were recovered and stored by the Vietnamese government and could be repatriated, if authorized by Vietnam's leadership.

-During a September 1982 ABC "Nightline" program, with no results in 1979-80, the late Vietnamese Deputy Prime Minister Nguyen Co Thach denied that Vietnam was holding any US remains, as did senior officials throughout the Carter Administration.
+During a September 1982 ABC "Nightline" program, the late Vietnamese Deputy Prime Minister Nguyen Co Thach denied that Vietnam was holding any US remains.
 In 1983, Vietnam returned eight remains with clear evidence of storage.
 Vietnam later admitted storage of remains.
-In 1985, following up an initiative through a regional government, a US National Security Council (NSC) official met privately with a Vietnamese Politburo member during an NSC-led US delegation to Hanoi in which the League Executive Director participated.
+In 1985, following up an initiative through a regional government, a US National Security Council (NSC) official met privately with an SRV Politburo member during an NSC-led US delegation to Hanoi in which the League participated.
 The carefully drawn plan was for negotiations on live prisoners and remains, but the minister indicated live prisoners were not on the table for discussion.
 Rather, as discussed with a third party, the subject was a large number of remains.

 Negotiations in 1985 for a two-year plan brought the largest number of remains obtained to that point; nearly all showed evidence of long-term storage.
-In order to confirm the scope of Vietnam's knowledge, two specific cases were officially presented to officials in Hanoi in 1985-86 with a request for their unilateral assistance.
+Two specific cases were officially presented to officials in Hanoi in 1985-86, requesting unilateral assistance.
 Both losses were assessed by US officials as having occurred in Laos, in areas under Vietnamese control during the war.
 One was returned unilaterally in 1988, 98% complete and stored above ground since his 1972 incident along the border between Vietnam and Laos.
-From 1985 - 1989, 169 remains were repatriated, the vast majority showing clear evidence of long-term storage.
-In addition to highly populated areas, Vietnam has unilaterally repatriated stored remains from Cambodia and remote locations.
+From 1985 - 1989, 169 remains were repatriated, most showing clear evidence of long-term storage.
+In addition to locating remains in highly populated areas, Vietnam repatriated stored remains from Cambodia and remote locations.

-There is continuity.
-In 1991 and 1993, the Vietnamese provided grave registration lists with names of unaccounted-for Americans.
-Inclusion of these names appears to have been an intentional signal, as was the filtering through private channels of photographs of deceased Americans, some of whose remains have yet to be returned.
-Vietnamese leaders directed combat photography; their soldiers did not own personal cameras, much less carry them.
-Regardless of mixed or conflicting assessments, these and other actions by Vietnamese officials signaled the US of remains availability for diplomatic and/or economic purposes.
-At the time, remains fragments in Vietnam's possession were not repatriated, believed not to be identifiable.
-DPAA's ability to identify very fragmentary remains has dramatically improved.
-If not yet fully repatriated, now is the time for all fragmented remains to be returned.
+In 1991 and 1993, the SRV provided grave registration lists with names of unaccounted-for Americans.
+Inclusion of these names appears to have been an intentional signal, as was filtering through private channels photographs of deceased Americans, some of whose remains have yet to be returned.
+SRV leaders directed combat photography; their soldiers did not own personal cameras, much less carry them.
+Regardless of mixed or conflicting assessments, these and other actions by SRV officials signaled the US of remains availability.
+At the time, remains fragments in Vietnam's possession were not repatriated, believed not to be identifiable, but US ability to identify very fragmentary remains has dramatically improved.
+If not yet fully repatriated, now is the time for all fragmentary, potential US remains to be returned.